720kb/ndm/README.md

 Download the executable for your OS at this link: [https://720kb.github.io/ndm](https://720kb.github.io/ndm)

-If you want to install a newer version or the same repo version (which may not be released yet), you can run these commands:
+If you want to use a newer version or the same repo version (which may not be released yet), you can run these commands:

 ```bash
 git clone git@github.com:720kb/ndm.git ndm